-VISUDYNE® (verteporfin) for Injection is a light activated drug used in photodynamic therapy.
+VISUDYNE (verteporfin for injection) is a light activated drug used in photodynamic therapy.
 The finished drug product is a lyophilized dark green cake.
 Verteporfin is a 1:1 mixture of two regioisomers (I and II), represented by the following structures:

 The chemical names for the verteporfin regioisomers are:

-9-methyl (I) and 13-methyl (II) trans-(±)-18-ethenyl-4,4a-dihydro-3,4-bis(methoxycarbonyl)-4a,8,14,19-tetramethyl-23H, 25H-benzo[b]porphine-9,13-dipropanoate
+9-methyl (I) and 13-methyl (II) trans-(±)-18-ethenyl-4,4a,-dihydro-3,4-bis(methoxycarbonyl)4a,8,14,19-tetramethyl-23H, 25H-benzo[b]porphine-9,13-dipropanoate

 The molecular formula is C41H42N4O8 with a molecular weight of approximately 718.8.
-Each mL of reconstituted VISUDYNE
+Each mL of reconstituted VISUDYNE contains:

 |ACTIVE:||Verteporfin, 2 mg|

 |INACTIVES:||Lactose, egg phosphatidylglycerol, dimyristoyl phosphatidylcholine, ascorbyl